Trapped in the Procession at St. Peter’s Basilica

 So if our Methodist friends don’t see us at church when we return, we are probably down the road at the Catholic church.

-If you’re Baptist, you might be interested in What to Expect When Visiting a Baptist Church in Muslim-dominant Malaysia.
+If you’re Protestant, you might be interested in What to Expect When Visiting a Baptist Church in Muslim-dominant Malaysia.